Articles

 • Echo Smartpen: assists with note-taking

-• MindMiester: provides tools for graphic/visual organisation of ideas and information
+• MindMiester: provides tools for graphic/visual organization of ideas and information

 • FocusCalm: assists with self-regulation